Provinces and territories of Canada: Territorial evolution

-Canadian confederation resulted in the Canadian Militia becoming responsible for the defence of the Maritimes, the abolition of the British Army's commander-in-chief there, and the reduction of British military forces in the Maritimes to a small garrison for the protection of the Halifax dockyard, which was withdrawn when the dockyard was handed over to the Dominion government in 1905 for use by the new Canadian naval service.
+Canadian Confederation resulted in the Canadian Militia becoming responsible for the defence of the Maritimes, the abolition of the British Army's commander-in-chief there, and the reduction of British military forces in the Maritimes to a small garrison for the protection of the Halifax dockyard, which was withdrawn when the dockyard was handed over to the Dominion government in 1905 for use by the new Canadian naval service.
 Britain retained control of Bermuda as an imperial fortress, with the governor and commander-in-chief of Bermuda (a military officer previously ranking between lieutenant-colonel and major-general) becoming a lieutenant-general termed a general officer commanding and the Bermuda garrison becoming a command in its own right.

 Bermuda was consequently left out of Canadian confederation.
 It retained naval links with Halifax.
 The state church (or established church), the Church of England, continued to place Bermuda under the bishop of Newfoundland until 1919.
 Bermuda also remained linked to the Maritimes under the Methodist and Roman Catholic churches.

 In 1903, resolution of the Alaska Panhandle Dispute fixed British Columbia's northwestern boundary, the first of only two provincial reductions in Canada.
 In 1927, the second reduction occurred when a boundary dispute between Canada and the Dominion of Newfoundland saw Labrador (part of the Dominion of Newfoundland) enlarged at Quebec's expense.
 (In 1949, this land returned to Canada as part of the province of Newfoundland.)
 In 1999, Nunavut was created from the northern and eastern portions of the Northwest Territories.

 The three territories are the most sparsely populated region in Canada, combined covering km2 in land area.
 They are often referred to as a single region, the North, for organizational and economic purposes.
 For much of the Northwest Territories' early history, it was divided into several districts for ease of administration.
 The District of Keewatin was created as a separate territory from 1876 to 1905, after which, as the Keewatin Region, it became an administrative district of the Northwest Territories.
-In 1999, it was dissolved when it became part of Nunavut.
+In 1999, it was dissolved when it became part of Nunavut and, under different boundaries, was renamed the Kivalliq Region.